wlph17/sw-tutorial/basic_c.md

   1 + 1.0 // int + double, int will be converted into double
   ```

-* Type conversion take place during assignment to different variable of different type, or when operation involves two data of different types.
+* Type conversion<span class="hidden"> take place during assignment to different variable of different type, or when operation involves two data of different types.
 Type with smaller range will be converted to the type with larger range.
-For example integers will be converted to float, but float will not be converted to integers *normally*.
+For example integers will be converted to float, but float will not be converted to integers *normally*.</span>

-* When we want to force type conversion, we would use type casting.
-For example, converting from float to integer which may cause loss of information.
+* When we want to force type conversion, we would use type casting.<span class="hidden"> For example, converting from float to integer which may cause loss of information.</span>

   ```c
   int a = (int)1.234;